 - You should see a section with a toggle for each payment plugin.
 If it is not already enabled, click the toggle to enable the Stripe plugin.

-pk_.
-If you are logged into a development or testing environment, be sure to use the “test” keys so that you can enter fake credit card details and no money will actually change hands.
+sk_.
+If you are using a development or testing environment, be sure to use the “test” keys so that you can enter fake credit card details and no money will actually change hands.

 This is the only server configuration necessary.